All insights

 AI-Driven Digital Transformation: From Feature to Architectural Multiplier

-Why AI changes the math of digitalization
+Why AI changes the logic of digital transformation

 What to build before the model